-This quick and easy Banana Smoothie Recipe is made with just five ingredients in less than five minutes in a blender.
+This quick and easy Banana Smoothie Recipe is made with five ingredients in a blender in less than five minutes.
 With all-natural ingredients, great taste, and the right balance of sweetness with no added sugar, this smoothie is a treat any time of the day.

 How to make a Banana Smoothie